The Watch Stopped at 8:15: Standing at Ground Zero in Hiroshima

 She folded over 1,000.
 She died in October 1955.

 The Children's Peace Monument outside the museum is dedicated to her and all the children who died.
 Visitors leave folded paper cranes — millions of them, from around the world, in glass cases surrounding the statue.
-I folded one from origami paper I bought at the museum shop.
-It was lopsided and imperfect.
-I left it anyway.
+Buy origami paper at the museum shop and fold one yourself.
+It will come out lopsided and imperfect.
+Leave it anyway.

 The Cenotaph